Adamh1990/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    -useRouteMatch uses two properties, url and path, to pass along information on how the route is matched.
+This is specifically helpful when you want a nested route to be dynamic instead of hard-coded.

 1. How would you explain form validation to someone who has never programmed before?

+    -Basically, form validation checks the form in question to see if there are any errors (i.e. password length too short) and displays the errors.

 1. In 1-2 sentences, define end to end testing.

+    -A test to manipulate something in the UI and confirm it's returning the same results you expected it to.

 ## Instructions